 The television industry is slowly catching up to South Asian-Americans, Y’all.
 In this year’s pilot season, we’ve seen several actors cast in TV pilots over the last couple of months.
 From well-known stars like “New Girl” actress Hannah Simone and Aasif Mandvi to newcomers like Kapil Talwalkar and everything in-between, these talented actors are demonstrating the importance of accurate representation on-screen.
-Our time is finally here, my beautiful brown folks.

 To briefly summarize, pilots are essentially the first episodes of any TV show.
 Pilot season, usually taking place between January-March, is when every major network hands out pilot orders to a few chosen scripts out of many.
 It’s high pressured because out of these few, only the standout ones get picked and go to series.
 We, the audience, see the final results of the shows during the fall.
 Now, during pilot season is also when most casting announcements are made for shows.

 2018 saw an insurgence of South Asian actors being cast in several shows, hailing from notable producers and writers.
 To keep track of these achievements, we created a handy guide for you to sort through this year’s pilots that feature desi actors.
 We’ve stuck to the big 4 (ABC, NBC, CBS, FOX).
 The CW, unfortunately, hasn’t cast a single South Asian or South Asian-American actor yet this year.